 Reducing sugar and alcohol consumption has also been shown to reduce outbreaks.

 This idea will be discussed further in the section on treatment.
 It is important that foods be consumed in moderation.
 I am not saying that a portion of the foods cannot be eaten at some time.
 Keeping these foods in good balance is very important.
 This will be discussed further.

-But there are other types of stress.
 Money worries, fatigue, how are the children growing up, fear of illness, fear of rape, fear of impotence, success, lack of success.
 All of these are causes of stress.
 And all can lead to episodes of Herpes.

 You can reduce stress by getting adequate sleep which is crucial to the proper functioning and repairing of the body.

 The sun’s irradiation is a serious problem to people who have a poor defense against the Herpes virus.
 Protection against the sun is important, not only for Herpes but also for other conditions.
 Keratoses (the; blemishes of age) and even skin cancer do occur with repeated exposure.

 Reduce sun exposure by wearing a hat, and using sunscreen and lip balm whenever you go outside.